Namtayto/lab01-devops/README.md

 ```
 terraform init
 ```
-3. Create an execution plan, showing what actions Terraform will take to update infrastructure based on the current configuration and stateble values
+3. Create an execution plan, showing what actions Terraform will take to update infrastructure based on the current configuration and state values
 ```
 terraform plan
 ```